magento/magento2-functional-testing-framework/docs/test-prep.md

 ```

 The `unique="suffix"` attribute appends a random numeric string to the end of the actual data string.
 This ensures that unique values are used for each test run.

-XXXX for difficult data needs, see https://devdocs.magento.com/mftf/docs/data.html
+See  [Input testing data][] for more information.

 ## Convert actions to action groups

 Action groups are sets of steps that are run together.
 Action groups are designed to break up multiple individual steps into logical groups.
-For example: Logging into the admin panel requires ensuring the login form exists, filling in 2 form fields and clicking the Submit button.
-These can be bundled into a single, reusable "Admin Login" action group that can be applied to any other test.
+For example: logging into the admin panel requires ensuring the login form exists, filling in two form fields and clicking the **Submit** button.
+These can be bundled into a single, reusable "LoginAsAdmin" action group that can be applied to any other test.
 This leverages existing code and prevents duplication of effort.
 We recommend that all steps in a test be within an action group.

 Using action groups can be very useful when testing extensions.
-Extending the example above, assume the first extension adds a new field to the admin login, a Captcha for example.
+Extending the example above, assume the first extension adds a new field to the admin log in, a Captcha for example.
-The second extension we are testing needs to login AND get past the Captcha.
+The second extension we are testing needs to log in AND get past the Captcha.

 1. The admin login is encapsulated in an action group.
-2. The Captcha extension properly extends the `admin login` capture group using the `merge` functionality.
+2. The Captcha extension properly extends the `LoginAsAdmin` capture group using the `merge` functionality.
-3. Now the second extension can call the `admin login` action group and because of the `merge`, it will automatically include the Captcha field.
+3. Now the second extension can call the `LoginAsAdmin` action group and because of the `merge`, it will automatically include the Captcha field.

 In this case, the action group is both reusable and extensible!

 We further abstract the test by putting these action groups in their own file: ['app/code/Magento/Catalog/Test/Mftf/ActionGroup/AdminProductActionGroup.xml'](https://raw.githubusercontent.com/magento-pangolin/magento2/e5671d84aa63cad772fbba757005b3d89ddb79d9/app/code/Magento/Catalog/Test/Mftf/ActionGroup/AdminProductActionGroup.xml)

 To create an action group, take the steps and put them within an `<actionGroup>` element.
-Note that the `<arguments><argument>` node defines the `_defaultProduct` data entity that is required for the action group.
+Note that the `<argument>` node defines the `_defaultProduct` data entity that is required for the action group.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>